-4.1.1 The amount of by the Company to members of the Board of Directors, executive bodies and other key executive officers creates sufficient motivation to ensure their strong performance and enables the Company to recruit and retain competent and qualified professionals.
-Nevertheless, the Company avoids overrating the level of remuneration and an unreasonably significant gap between the levels of remuneration payable to the abovementioned persons and employees of the Company.
+4.1.1 The amount of remuneration payable by the Company to members of the Board of Directors, executive bodies and other key executive officers creates sufficient motivation to ensure their strong performance and enables the Company to recruit and retain competent and qualified professionals.
+Nevertheless, the Company avoids overrating the level of remuneration and an unreasonably significant gap between the levels of remuneration payable to the abovementioned persons and employees of the partly observed

+Company.

-The amount of remuneration payable by the Company to members of the Board of Directors, executive bodies and other key executive officers creates sufficient motivation to ensure their strong performance 1.
-The Company adopted an internal document (documents) - the remuneration policy (policies) applicable to the members of the Board of Directors, executive bodies and other key executive officers - which clearly defines (define) the approaches to such remuneration.
+1. The Company adopted an internal document (documents) - the remuneration policy (policies) applicable to the members of the Board of Directors, executive bodies and other key executive officers - which clearly defines (define) the approaches to such remuneration.